danabr75/task-monitor/README.md

 # Client Implementation:
-- From the client, ping `/heartbeat?token=<client_token>` to check-in with the server that everything is alright with the client
+- From the client, post `/heartbeat` to check-in with the server that everything is alright with the client
-- From the client, ping `/failure?token=<client_token>`  to check-in with the server that something has gone horribly wrong, and to immediately alert the `DEFAULT_TO_ADDRESS` addresses.
+- From the client, post `/failure`  to check-in with the server that something has gone horribly wrong, and to immediately alert the `DEFAULT_TO_ADDRESS` addresses.